jthieu/CS230_SAR/README.md

 Command: `python fromwebsite.py bio_metadata.csv mandarin english arabic`

+To get all of the meta data from the website and saved to bio_meta_new_scrape.csv run the following command
+Command: `python fromwebsite.py bio_meta_newscrape.csv all_native_languages.csv`

 2. Run getaudio.py to download audio files to the audio directory.
 All audio files listed in bio_metadata.csv will be downloaded.

 Command: `python getaudio.py bio_metadata.csv`